 Some top choices: Havana Club, Cohíba, Montecristo… enjoy!

-Cuba’s system of state medical care is widely recognized to be top-notch.
+Cuba’s health care system is widely recognized to provide quality care.
 The Cuban government requires that all visitors pay a small local health insurance fee in case medical services are needed in Cuba.
 This fee is included in your taxes, fees, and port expenses charged when you book a cruise.

 No special vaccinations are required for visiting Cuba.